aarong/feedme-client/DEV.md

 ## Transport API

 Transport objects abstract away the specifics of the messaging connection between the client and the server.
-A transport object is injected into each client at initialization.
+A transport object is injected into the client at initialization.

 Transport objects must implement the following interface and behavior in order